haaakez/fractal-audio-viz/README.md

   --threads 6 --repeat 1 --stats
 ```

-the benchmark can also sweep the atlas or isolate the compositor:
+you can also sweep the atlas or time the colour/compositor on its own:

 ```sh
 python3 benchmark.py --stage atlas --renderer native \